 - Look up ‘Council Tax discounts’ and ‘Council Tax Support/Reduction’ on the Turn2Us website.

 - Contact your local council to claim Council Tax discounts and reductions.
 Find your local council on GOV.UK.

 Council Tax only applies to people living in England, Wales and Scotland.

-Find out more about help with health costs on the NHS website.
+Find out more on the nidirect website.

 State Pension and Pension Credit

 The State Pension gives you a regular income when you reach State Pension age.

 It’s based on National Insurance contributions you’ve either paid in the past or were credited as if you had paid them (for example, while caring for children).
 The amount you get isn’t affected by your other income or savings.

 Pension Credit tops up your weekly income to a guaranteed minimum.
 The amount you get does depend on your income and savings.